 Hello there my friend.
 How are you?
 I pray that you are happy, healthy, and feeling love in your life.

-If a person has there mind on alcohol through out the day, and is thinking they can't wait until they have a drink, he or she is an alcoholic.
+If a person has their mind on alcohol throughout the day and is thinking they can't wait until they have a drink, he or she is an alcoholic.

-In my last post on destressing addiction, I explained that an addiction is something we are unable to quit.
+In my last post on destressing addiction, I explained that an addiction is something we cannot quit.

 So, if you are an alcoholic, how do you destress your addiction?

 The most important thing is awareness.
 What do I mean by awareness?